hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_laboratory_where_ainauts_use_ai_and_adv_d3b703f1-a0f5-40af-8cb2-2ad681c6f23f-0_1.content.md

 # Future Life Creation Welcome

 At our laboratory, we are pushing the boundaries of what is possible with AI and advanced technology to create new forms of life.
-Our team of AInauts is dedicated to exploring the possibilities of synthetic biology and designing living organisms that can help solve some of the world's biggest challenges.
+Our team of Ainautes is dedicated to exploring the possibilities of synthetic biology and designing living organisms that can help solve some of the world's biggest challenges.

 ## Our Mission